Skip to content

 0.5 / 1

-100% - The company reports that 100% of 1,217 suppliers on 2022's approved active supplier list were informed of and had acknowledged the Supplier Code of Conduct (SCOC).
-However, the information reported only covers the company's operations in Thailand.
+1217 (100%) - The company reports that 100% of suppliers have completed the self-assessment questionnaire, and in 2022, 1,217 approved active suppliers were informed of and acknowledged the Supplier Code of Conduct (SCOC).
+However, this information is limited to the company's operations in Thailand.

 • P